roryeckel/hpl-out-parser/README.md

 # hpl-out-parser

-Parse HPL.out from Linpack to identify the fastest configuration
+Parse HPL.out from Linpack to identify the fastest configuration.

+To use, supply HPL.out filename as command line argument.